gwenwagner/GUMOTTC/README.md

 	- gumottc_units.xlsx - excel sheet with explanations and units for all columns in the above csv files

 - GUMOTTC_Analysis:
-	- gumottc_analysis.R - R script for all data calculations and analysis
+	- gumottc_analysis.R - R script for all data calculations, analysis and figure creation
-	- gumottc_figures.R - R script to go with gumottc_analysis that contains code for creating figures from the data